 And, to some surprise, Asia is dominating 2020’s list with Singapore clocking in second place (190 countries) and South Korea tying with Germany for third (with a score of 189).

-Australia has marginally improved its ranking since last decade, Aussie passports now allowing visa-free access to 183 countries around the world for a tied ninth place alongside New Zealand, Malta, Czech Republic, and Canada.
+Australian passport power has marginally improved its ranking since last decade, now allowing visa-free access to 183 countries around the world for a tied ninth place alongside New Zealand, Malta, Czech Republic, and Canada.

-Check out the best and worst passport of the new decade below, and read the full Henley Index report here.
+Check out the best and worst passport of the new decade below, and read the full list over on the Henley Index site.

 The most valuable passports of 2020: